Time Tracking vs. Productivity Intelligence: What's the Difference?

 To answer that question, productivity intelligence platforms unify activity signals from across the full technology stack: email, calendar, CRM, chat, project management tools, and more.
 Rather than tracking time in isolation, they analyze the depth and quality of activity within each tool, identify behavioral patterns over time, and surface insights that would be invisible in any single data stream.

 The result is a multidimensional view of how work is getting done.
 Not just volume, but velocity and trend.
 Not just activity, but context.
 Not just what happened today, but what the pattern over the last 30 or 90 days suggests about where performance is heading.
+This is the foundation for genuinely useful management insights: identifying which employees are quietly overextended, which are disengaging before it shows up as attrition, which are outperforming in ways that are not visible in meetings, and where coaching would have the most impact.

 The Coaching Gap Time Tracking Can't Close